 Diversity is the hottest topic of 2017, particularly in Tech.
 But not everyone knows how to approach it.

-There are many who would love to have an impact on the diversity at their company, or who have opinions on its importance – but who simply don’t know how to approach this topic without being overly PC or saying something offensive.
+There are many who would love to have an impact on the diversity at their company, or who have opinions on its importance – but who simply don’t know how to approach this topic without being overly politically correct or saying something offensive.

-First off its important to establish that diversity is not just about doing what is right or creating equal opportunity.
-Diversity and inclusion is also a organisational trait that provides access to greater talent and which corresponds to superior products and profits.
+First-off it’s important to establish that diversity is not just about doing what is right or creating equal opportunity.
+Diversity and inclusion is also an organisational trait that provides access to greater talent and which corresponds to superior products and profits.
 A McKinsey study found that of 366 companies, ethnically diverse and gender diverse companies are on average 35% and 25% more likely to achieve financial success, respectively.

 So what can companies do to encourage diversity?
 If we look at the hiring life cycle there are 3 pillars that require attention: